andrei2308/Dll-injector/README.md

 This project is intended for educational purposes only.
 Use it responsibly and ensure you have permission before injecting a DLL into any process.

 ---

-Feel free to customize this `README.md` as needed!
-Let me know if you’d like further assistance.